waimea-takinredharding/level-3-programming-assesment/README.md

 - Reading from, or writing to, files
 - Object-oriented programming (OOP) classes and objects
 - Self-defined types
-- Using non-core API, library or framework
-- Using complex data structures (e.g. stacks, queues, trees)

 ** EDIT LIST ABOVE TO MATCH YOUR PROJECT**